Xkoop7321/Xkoop7321/infoREADME.md

 Xkoop7321/Xkoop7321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Use the pull requests on this page for questions / answers

+Thx,

+I'm on sm64js here and there

+I also have a 3ds so if you want my friend code you have to send me yours there and I will answer back.